 Science: Entry Level 1 to Entry Level 3

 The students in the group all have complex needs and communication needs.
-Most of the students are on the Autistic spectrum and need visual timetables to support this and also have limited reading skills.
+Most of the students are on the Autistic spectrum and need visual timetables to support them.
 All of the students have a happy disposition and I am pleased to say that with support they all work hard at their studies.

-There are three members of staff in Group 4.
-Mr Kevin Franklin – Class Tutor Monday to Friday.
+There are four members of staff in Group 4.
+Mr Kevin Franklin – Class Tutor Monday to Thursday, Mr Robert Bayliss - Friday.
 Group 4 also have 2 Part-time Teaching Assistants, Susan Farnsworth (Monday and Friday) and Abbey Gimson (Tuesday, Wednesday and Thursday)

-All students will also access community and employability opportunities, this is currently 'Sweet Treats'.
-They also go out into the local community to access facilities such as shops and places of interest to practice life skills, road safety and to gain confidence when out in the community.
+All students also access a Preparing for Adulthood (PfA) curriculum.
+Some students attend Clarendon College on a Friday morning and others work on gardening outside of school whilst other students choose to remain in school to work on their chosen options which are cookery or landscaping, Students in group 4 also go out into the local community to access facilities such as shops and places of interest to practice life skills, road safety and to gain confidence when out in the community.
 All the students follow differentiated accredited courses and they can build up credits over their time in the 14-19 department which will give them qualifications at varying levels when they leave Foxwood.

 We start each day in a positive way, greeting each student and asking them to share things that have happened at home, tell us how they are feeling, what they are looking forward to in the day and any worries or concerns they may have.
 Students will have time to discuss personal issues with tutors.
-Reading is an integral part of our morning.
 This is a time to build up positive relationships.
+Reading is an integral part of our morning routine.
 On Thursday morning during tutor time we have the opportunity to discuss “Relationship, Sex Education”

 As the students’ progress through the years 10-13 they will build up a portfolio of work that will be accredited at OCR Entry Level 1, 2 or 3.
 They may follow the TITAN programme of road safety and some of the students will access courses at local colleges or businesses.